 2. Time Doctor

 One of the most popular names in the field of time tracking software is Time Doctor, due to its relatively low cost and convenient integration with a host of project management and productivity apps.
 With it, you’ll get a breakdown of how employees spend time (including breaks), screenshots of employee monitors throughout the workday, a breakdown of web and app usage, and built-in automatic alerts to help employees stay on task.
 You can also track time associated with different clients, to make billing easier.
+Be sure to check out our in-depth overview of Time Doctor vs. RescueTime.

 - Daily and weekly detailed reports